Saturday, June 26, 2004

 this deliberate, or is it just you?
 I can't somehow picture you doing a comic

-about videogames.
 I really didnít know what was out there when I started, so I suppose I was

 original by accident.
 I didnít give much thought to characters or premise when